 - Does insurance cover it?

 If you have COVID-like symptoms or have been around someone with COVID-like symptoms, you should get a diagnostic test and stay away from others until you know your results.
 If you have been vaccinated against COVID-19 and are experiencing any symptoms, you also should seek testing to determine if you have been infected.
 While breakthrough infections can occur, the risk of severe illness is significantly less among those who are fully vaccinated.

 You can also use the CDC’s symptom checker to help you make testing decisions.

-All of our testing events listed in the calendar and map above are offered free to all community members, with no copays or financial burden for administering the test, regardless of insurance status.
+All Maricopa County affiliated testing events listed in the calendar are offered free to all community members, with no copays or financial burden for administering the test, regardless of insurance status.
 Anything listed under Other Testing Sites may be subject to a fee, but it is best to call those vendors ahead of time to verify.

 Billing and eligibility criteria for testing vary by provider so it's best to check with the testing site and/or your insurer ahead.
 The type of test offered (PCR, rapid antigen, or antibody), where you seek testing, and frequency of testing (i.e., routine testing required by employment) may influence costs covered by your insurance.

 New testing methods have been developed since the start of the pandemic for detecting SARS-CoV-2, the virus that causes COVID-19.
 Some involve inserting a swab into the nose, others require a spit sample.
 While most labs can turn results back in two to three days, new rapid testing kits can provide results in as little as 15 minutes.
 The U.S. Food and Drug Administration (FDA) has approved two types of tests for diagnosing an active COVID-19 infection: